 Companies that follow and achieve PCI DSS are considered to be PCI compliant.
-Companies being PCI compliant reduce data breaches and prevents hacks by protecting the data of cardholders, avoids fine and improves brand reputation.
+Companies being PCI compliant reduce data breaches and prevent hacks by protecting cardholders’ data, avoiding fine and improving brand reputation.

 The levels and requirements for PCI compliance